 There are a number of elements to each Apprenticeship and this is called a framework.
 This means learners will gain a range of qualifications as they progress through their training.

 Each framework contains three main parts:

-Apprentices must generally be in paid employed and working a minimum of 30 hours a week before we can offer them a training programme.
+Apprentices must be in paid employment and working a minimum of 30 hours a week before they can be offered a training programme.
 The maximum a 16 – 18 year old can work is 40 hours a week and this includes time out of the workplace for attending training sessions either at work or college.

 The government has accepted a recommendation from the Low Pay Commission (LCP) to introduce an Apprentice minimum wage.
-This is currently £3.30 an hour and is reviewed annually.
+This is currently £3.40 an hour and is reviewed annually.
 The rate will apply to Apprentices under 19 and Apprentices aged 19 and over.
 The National Minimum Wage for age must then be paid for any consecutive years.